Listen To The Audio Summary On Retiring To The Philippines

 The Special Resident Retiree's Visa (SRRV) is another name for a retirement visa in the Philippines.
 This SRRV program is the easiest path to legally retiring in the Philippines.
 With full support of the Philippine government, low financial requirements, and a minimum age of only 35 years old, the SRRV is the simplest long-term stay visa in Southeast Asia.

 LIVING IN THE PHILIPPINES: QUICK FACTS <click to expand>

 A two-class system skews the ranking for the Philippines.
-Public health care is available to everyone for free, but at lower levels of care.
-The higher quality Private care follows the North American medical models.
+Access to healthcare is available to Filipino citizens for free, but at low levels of care.
+Private insurance offers better quality, but still affordable healthcare similar to the US private insurance model.
 The high-quality, lower-cost (compared to the US) private healthcare system has put the Philippines on the map for medical tourism.